Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 Cruelly cancelled, Netflix’s mockumentary will reside on as one of many hottest takes on our persevering with true-crime craze.

 The present seems unwatchably foolish on paper: a younger film-maker from a US highschool’s AV Membership trying to discover out who spray painted 27 penises on vehicles within the school car parking zone.
 Class clown and serial dick-artist Dylan Maxwell professes his innocence, however actually everybody thinks it was him.
 There’s even an eye-witness who claims to have seen the entire thing unfold.
-But, as with all one of the best mysteries, all isn’t because it appears…
+But, as with all the most effective mysteries, all just isn’t because it appears…

 Watch on Netflix